- Sleep Products

 For most, seasonal affective disorder (SAD) happens when the days are short during the winter.
 3 percent of Americans have winter-onset SAD, and nearly 7 percent of individuals with depression have worse symptoms during winter.

-SAD symptoms usually start and end at the same time for affected individuals each year (with the changing of the seasons in late fall or early spring).
-In what’s known as reverse SAD or summer-onset SAD, one out of ten SAD patients experience it in the summer.
+For the majority of individuals with SAD, symptoms start and end at the same time each year (with the changing of the seasons in late fall or early spring).
+This is known as winter-onset SAD.
+Less commonly, SAD patients experience reverse or summer-onset SAD, where symptoms begin at the beginning of summer.

 People with SAD experience the following symptoms of depression for a period lasting roughly 5 months (through the length of the season):